ravyne/ravyne/README.md

 #### [Input for games](https://docs.microsoft.com/en-us/windows/uwp/gaming/input-for-games)

 In this section, I describe the common types of gaming input devices and how they are used through the UWP Windows.Gaming.Input namespace on Windows 10/11 and Xbox (One, Series X|S).
-Topics include device-specific features, as in [Gamepad and vibration](https://docs.microsoft.com/en-us/windows/uwp/gaming/gamepad-and-vibration), how [UI navigation controller](https://docs.microsoft.com/en-us/windows/uwp/gaming/ui-navigation-controller) abstracts different input devices for consistent UI experiences, and [Input practices for games](https://docs.microsoft.com/en-us/windows/uwp/gaming/input-practices-for-games).
+Topics include device-specific capabilities, such as in [Gamepad and vibration](https://docs.microsoft.com/en-us/windows/uwp/gaming/gamepad-and-vibration) or [Racing wheel and force feedback](https://learn.microsoft.com/en-us/windows/uwp/gaming/racing-wheel-and-force-feedback), how [UI navigation controller](https://docs.microsoft.com/en-us/windows/uwp/gaming/ui-navigation-controller) is used to deliver consistent UI experience across different input devices, common [Input practices for games](https://docs.microsoft.com/en-us/windows/uwp/gaming/input-practices-for-games), and more.

 *(docs.microsoft<span>.com</span>)*